skynet29/brainjs/README.md

-# ViewController
+# BrainJS
-ViewController is a class for binding data model to a view (aka HTML)

-A binding library is a library to bind a data model (methods and attributs of an object) to HTML elements.
+BrainJS is a library to bind a data model (methods and attributs of an object) to HTML elements.

 I started writting this library after my experience with other popular binding libraries like angularjs, reactjs and vuejs.
 At the begining, it was just like a challenge for me.
 I love working with Angularjs directive but writting your own directive to make component was a real pain.